enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/concepts/themes.md

 The default theme that is shipped with the package is based on best practices and provides a solid foundation for the rendering.

-You can easily create your own themes to override the default behaviour.
+You can easily create your own themes to override the default behavior.
 Themes only need contain the overrides as we'll fall back on values from the default theme if any setting is not found.

 You should never make changes to the default theme as these changes might be overwritten when updating the package.

 ## How to create a Theme
-Themes lives inside the "App Plugins" folder, the default theme shipped with Newsletter STudio is located here:
+Themes lives inside the "App Plugins" folder, the default theme shipped with Newsletter Studio is located here:

 `App_Plugins/NewsletterStudio/Themes/Default/`

-Avoid chaning these files directly as they might be overwritten during upgrades.
+Avoid changing these files directly as they might be overwritten during upgrades.
 To customize things create your own theme.

 To create a new theme you first need a folder inside App_Plugins, let's use "MySite" as an example and let's call the theme "MyTheme", the folder can be named what ever suites your project.
 We need to create folders with the following structure: